-Service Reviews.
-Delivering Effective Services (DES).
-The DES group has been established and consists of a small number of senior managers who carry out the following tasks:
+Service Reviews - Delivering Effective Services (DES).
+The DES group consists of a small number of senior managers, supported by the Corporate Services Team who carry out the following tasks:

-- Act as a Corporate think-tank to aid Service Managers and CMT in decision-making - Identification of potential budget savings. - Offer a review service to encourage and produce innovation and transformation in service delivery. - A review team holding a strategic overview of the organisation (and wider environment) to consider potential duplication as well as the benefits of links between services, both internally and externally, supporting the prevention of silo decision-making and services.
+- Act as a Corporate think-tank to aid Service Managers and CMT in decision-making - Identification of potential efficiencies and budget savings. - Offer a review service to encourage and produce innovation and transformation in service delivery, especially involving the digital agenda. - A review team holding a strategic overview of the organisation (and wider environment) to consider potential duplication as well as the benefits of links between services, both internally and externally, supporting the prevention of silo decision-making and services. - corporate projects such as SIMALTO and the Sustainable Future report